Local Minima Structures in Gaussian Mixture Models: Introduction

 \subsection{Related Work}

-In 2006 Srebro posed the question of whether the population negative log-likelihood function of GMM has spurious local minima \cite{srebro2007question}.
-As mentioned, this question was answered in negative in 2016 for the general case with $\ktrue\ge3$ by Jin \textit{et al.}\ \cite{jin2016local}.
-Motivated by the computational considerations in estimating GMMs, recent work has been devoted to understanding on the finer properties of the likelihood function as well as those of the EM algorithm---arguably the most popular algorithm for GMMs.
+In 2006, Srebro posed the question of whether the population negative log-likelihood function of GMMs has spurious local minima \cite{srebro2007question}.
+In 2016, Jin \textit{et al.} answered this question in the negative for the general case with $\ktrue\ge3$ \cite{jin2016local}.
+Motivated by the computational considerations in estimating GMMs, recent works seek to understand the finer properties of the likelihood function as well as those of the EM algorithm---arguably the most popular algorithm for GMMs.

-One line of work focuses on the \emph{local} behaviors of the likelihood in a neighborhood around the global optimum, hence pertaining to EM starting from an initial solution sufficiently close to the global optimum.
-The work in \cite{balakrishnan2014EM} proposes a general framework for establishing the local geometric convergence of EM, which implicitly shows that the negative log-likelihood function of a two-component GMM has no other local minima near the global minimum.
-Extension to multiple components is considered in the work \cite{yan2017convergence}.
-Further work in this line studies GMMs with additional structures \cite{yi2015regularized,wang2014HighDimEM,hao2017simultaneous}, EM with unknown mixture weights and covariances \cite{cai2019chime}, confidence intervals constructed using EM \cite{chen2018inference_local}, and the setting where the number of components is under-specified \cite{dwivedi2018misspecified}.
+One line of work investigates the \emph{local} behaviors of the likelihood in a neighborhood around the global optimum, which is relevant to the EM starting from a sufficiently good initial solution.
+The work in \cite{balakrishnan2014EM} proposes a general framework for establishing the local geometric convergence of the EM; implicit in their results is that the negative log-likelihood function of a two-component GMM has no other local minima near the global minimum.
+The extension to multiple-component settings is considered in the work \cite{yan2017convergence}.
+Further work in this line studies GMMs with additional structures \cite{yi2015regularized,wang2014HighDimEM,hao2017simultaneous}, the EM with unknown mixture weights and covariances \cite{cai2019chime}, confidence intervals constructed using the EM \cite{chen2022statistical}, and the setting where the number of components is under-specified \cite{dwivedi2018misspecified}.